SentenceSense/191B/Stimulus-Package-1/TestingPlan.md

        -List the assumptions that have been made during the preparation of this plan

-       +Users already have experience of using web browser to browse websites
+       +Users already have experience of using web browser to browse websites +Users can simply manage to play the game easily

        -List the dependencies.
        +Currently, the HTML snippets plugin for WordPress is a big dependency because without it we wouldn't be able to show the modules within the site.